 To freeze it, I place in a resealable gallon size plastic bag, let out as much air as possible and freeze for up to 3 months.
 Bread will defrost on a counter within 3-4 hours.
 You can freeze it whole or sliced.

-Alternatively, you might want to check out this compiled list of almond flour recipes!
+Alternatively, you might want to check out this compiled list of recipes with almond flour!

 Almond Flour Zucchini Bread